neumino/neumino.github.io/movies.md

-### Bent
+### Thoroughbreds
-*Released on 2018-03-09, vote average 4.7*
+*Released on 2018-03-09, vote average 6.4*

-On his latest private investigation, a shamed former cop connects a murder case to a government conspiracy involving rogue agents from a top spy agency.
+Two teenage girls in suburban Connecticut rekindle their unlikely friendship after years of growing apart.
+In the process, they learn that neither is what she seems to be, and that a murder might solve both of their problems.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/K87nFzlw-M4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/TPcV_3D3V2A?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>